-5 must-see WV state parks waterfalls to see this summer
+5 must-see waterfalls to visit this spring and summer

 In the heat of the summer, there’s nothing like standing in silence and feeling cool mist from a waterfall wash over you.
 Or maybe you’re the adventurous type who prefers to take a dip in the pool of water at the base of a waterfall.
 However you enjoy waterfalls, West Virginia’s state parks and forests are home to some of the best.